sgl-project/sglang/README.md

 ```
 python -m sglang.launch_server --model-path meta-llama/Meta-Llama-3-8B-Instruct --chunked-prefill-size 4096
 ```
+- To enable the experimental overlapped scheduler, add `--enable-overlap-scheduler`.
+It overlaps CPU scheduler with GPU computation and can accelerate almost all workloads.
+This does not work for constrained decoding currenly.
 - To enable torch.compile acceleration, add `--enable-torch-compile`.
 It accelerates small models on small batch sizes.
+This does not work for FP8 currenly.
 - To enable torchao quantization, add `--torchao-config int4wo-128`.
 It supports various quantization strategies.
 - To enable fp8 weight quantization, add `--quantization fp8` on a fp16 checkpoint or directly load a fp8 checkpoint without specifying any arguments.
 - To enable fp8 kv cache quantization, add `--kv-cache-dtype fp8_e5m2`.